Vitaly-Work/java-courses-gen-ai-bootcamp/microservices-cloud-native/tasks/m1_microservice_architecture_overview/README.md

     </tr>
 </table>

-When uploading an mp3 file, the **Resource Service** should process the file in this way:
+When uploading a mp3 file, the **Resources-Service** should process the file in this way:

-- **Resource Service** should use any cloud storage or its emulation (e.g. [S3 emulator](https://github.com/localstack/localstack)) to store the source file.
+- **Resources-Service** should use any cloud storage or its emulation (e.g. [S3 emulator](https://github.com/localstack/localstack)) to store the source file.
 - Resource tracking (resource location in the cloud storage) should be stored in the underlying database.

 Database example table.